-Vaults with footing or underdrain systems: If in the opinion of the City, workmanship or materials appear to contribute to excessive leakage, the vault shall be tested for leakage.
+Vaults with footing or underdrain systems: The vault shall be tested for leakage.
 Vaults shall be filled to the 2-year water surface elevation.
 Pipe plugs shall be inserted into all inlet and outlet piping.
 The maximum allowable leakage shall not exceed one percent (1%) of volume below the 2-yr water surface elevation over a 24-hour test period.